 Resort to secular courts.
 No Member of the Clergy of this Church may resort to the secular courts for the purpose of interpreting the Constitution and Canons, or for the purpose of resolving any dispute arising thereunder . . .

 "Any dispute" should mean "any dispute" -- including a dispute arising under the meaning and application of the Dennis Canon.
 But as we shall see in a minute, the Presiding Bishop has caused the Church to spend millions and millions of dollars in open violation of this Canon.
 It is thus a failure on the part of the Church's independent auditors to accept management's characterization of lawsuit expenses as part of its "canonical and missional programs."
 Such expenses are neither regular, canonical, nor missional, and ought to be called out for separate identification as the extraordinary expenses they are.

 With the information gained from the previous posts in this series, let us see if we can make a stab at answering the question which Bishop Sauls avoided answering.
 Just how much has the Episcopal Church spent to date on lawsuits relating to Church property?
 Here are the pieces we have identified thus far:

 Item: Amounts spent under Presiding Bishop Griswold in aiding property litigation in the Dioceses of Los Angeles, South Carolina and Long Island:

-Item: Amounts spent on "litigation assistance to dioceses" (but not Title IV expenses) for calendar 2006 -- thus mostly spent on Bishop Griswold's watch: $ 444,000 (the source is the year-end monthly statement for 2006).
+Item: Amounts spent on "legal support to dioceses" for calendar 2006 -- thus mostly spent on Bishop Griswold's watch: $ 443,519; amounts spent on Title IV litigation (deposing bishops and clergy): $ 430,648 (the source is the year-end monthly statement for 2006).

 Item: Amounts spent on "litigation assistance to dioceses" under Presiding Bishop Katharine Jefferts Schori, 2007 to 2009 (the source is the same year-end monthly statements):